 Note: If you want to explore this concept in more depth, you should pick up and read “Captivology”, which explores the idea of attracting and maintaining your customer’s attention in this age of billions of distractions.

 But the question is, as a marketer, as a business owner, how do you make sure people pay attention?
-For example, what do you do to make your potential customers watch your whiteboard animation videos all the way through (a challenge we solve for our clients dozens of times every day)?
+For example, what do you do to make your potential customers watch your whiteboard and cartoon animation videos all the way through (a challenge we solve for our clients dozens of times every day)?

 It all starts with a compelling introduction.
 The first few seconds of your whiteboard video are critical – that’s when the customer makes a snap judgement if they want to keep watching… or do something better with their time.

-Today, we would like to explore three ways to make an interesting, creative intro for your whiteboard animation video – one that hooks your customer, pulls them in, and doesn’t let go until the very end.
+Today, we would like to explore three ways to make an interesting, creative intro for your whiteboard and cartoon animation video – one that hooks your customer, pulls them in, and doesn’t let go until the very end.

 OK, we’ve talked enough – time to jump in!